 Welcome to Miss McKinnon’s class page.
 Below you will find photographs of your child’s learning and any important information.
 Please check regularly to find out all about our exciting learning journey.

-This half term’s project is ‘Animal Kingdom…Grrr!’.
-We are very excited to learn all about different animals from all over the world!
-We will be exploring animals’ habitats, their body parts and the food that they eat.
-Within Science, we will also be looking at classifying animals.
+This half term’s project is ‘Green Fingers’.
+We are very excited to learn all about plants and trees.
+This term we will be visiting Walton Gardens and Grappenhall Heys Walled Gardens!
 Please take a look at our curriculum map to find out more information.

 Please ensure that spelling books are back in school on Thursdays.